alikhil/open-edx-configuring/README.md

 ### Creating superuser
 [Look here](https://groups.google.com/d/msg/openedx-ops/M5ytgpw57EE/MZs41-yIFAAJ).

-### Backuping server and restoring it another machine
+### Backuping server and restoring it on another machine
+Idea is the same as in [BluePlanetLife/openedx-server-prep](https://github.com/BluePlanetLife/openedx-server-prep).

 On first machine, where server is running now:
 ```